Biometrics and BRP

 If you can’t collect your own BRP or want to nominate someone else to collect your child’s, you must do so through this link.

 You can only do this if you have a serious illness or disability preventing you from collecting your BRP yourself.
-The nominee must have a passport, an EU national identity card or their own BRP.
+The nominee must show your passport and vignette as well as provide either their passport, BRP or European national identity card.
 The Home Office will inform you within 5 working days if the person you have nominated is approved.

 If you would like to collect your BRP from a different Post Office branch you can do so, but you must arrange this at the branch and pay a fee.

 Please note you must collect your BRP or you could be faced with a fine of up to £1,000.

 What do I do if I have problems with my BRP?

 If you have applied from within the UK and have not received your BRP within 10 days you can follow this link to report it.
 The Home Office will email back within 5 working days.